Sunday, February 26, 2017

 (b) to further the students' understanding of the law; and

 (c) to provide a mentor relationship for the students.

 5. Interns are not allowed to have any second jobs, band practices, sports practices or otherwise, that conflict with or impact your Internship.
 (Every year we have prospective interns request that they be allowed to miss mandatory Intern events due to conflicts, have different dates for their Internships, etc. The Intern Program dates are set.
 You are either all in or you are not.)

-12. We will have mandatory Weekly Meetings during the Internship Program at 5:30 p.m. on dates to be determined.
+12. We will have mandatory Weekly Meetings during the Internship Program at 5:00 p.m. on dates to be determined.
 These Weekly Meetings are not optional and cannot be missed due to, for example, sports, games or practices, summer work outs, second jobs, babysitting, family birthdays, or the like.
 Usually, they are in the middle of the week, on Wednesday.
 We will typically have a guest speaker each week.
+During our weekly meetings we will regularly have Progress Tests to assess your knowledge of what you are learning.
 Failure to be prepared for these Weekly Meetings will subject you to being released from the Intern Program.

 13. In addition to the important work component to this program there is also an educational program.
 We will study topical legal issues.
 Interns will have written "Enrichment" each week during the program that should not take more than thirty minutes to an hour to complete.
 You are required to do your own work.
 In addition, Interns will be required to do a 750 word typed essay on a topical legal issue as part of the annual Terrence Croft Essay Contest.